-- B. The enforcement of avoiding the interested-independent director from making a decision of the interest-relative-proposal, in which the Company shall state the name of such Independent Director, the content of the proposal, the reasons for interest avoidance and the participation in voting: Not applicable. - C. The communication between the Independent Directors and the internal audit manager, or the Independent Directors and the accountants (such as communication on the matters, methods and results with respect to the corporate finance or business operations): - (A) The internal audit manager reports the audit results to the Independent Directors in the Audit Committee meeting periodically.
+- (B) Except any of the above matters, other proposals on record which is made either opposite or reserve objections by independent directors: None. - B. The enforcement of avoiding the interested-independent director from making a decision of the interest-relative-proposal, in which the Company shall state the name of such Independent Director, the content of the proposal, the reasons for interest avoidance and the participation in voting: Not applicable. - C. The communication between the Independent Directors and the internal audit manager, or the Independent Directors and the accountants (such as communication on the matters, methods and results with respect to the corporate finance or business operations): - (A) The internal audit manager reports the audit results to the Independent Directors in the Audit Committee meeting periodically.
 The communication between the Independent Directors and the internal audit manager is fine.
-The detail is as followed: - The audit plan for next year shall be reviewed by audit committee then submit to Board of Directors at the end of every fiscal year. - Report the implementation to audit committee every quarter. - 3.
-The internal audit report shall be delivered and checked by the audit committee (independent directors) within a month from the final examine date. - 4.
+The detail is as followed: - 1.
+The audit plan for next year shall be reviewed by audit committee then submit to Board of Directors at the end of every fiscal year. - 2.
+Report the implementation to audit committee every quarter. - The internal audit report shall be delivered and checked by the audit committee (independent directors) within a month from the final examine date. - 4.
 To improve the items which made a checking suggestion or deficiency by competent authority, audit committee or any internal division and the items listed in the statement of internal control.
 Keep tracking and reviewing, and make an paper report of improving implementation to auditing committee. - 5.
 The effectivity of internal control and the statement of internal control shall be audited by audit committee. - (B) The CPAs report the review results of the current financial statements to the Committee members in the Audit Committee meeting quarterly.
-The communication between the Independent Directors and the CPAs is fine. - (C) The Independent Directors and audit manager shall be attended to the Board of Directors, and the audit manager report the internal audit results at each meeting. - D. The main works and implementation of the auditing committee: - 1.
-Main supervision for the operation of audit committee: - (1) Whether the financial statement present fairly in all material aspects. - (2) The independence and the appointment of the certified public accountant - (3) The effective implementation of internal control - (4) The related regulations and rules which the company shall follow - (5) The existed and potential risk control - 2.
-The exercise of power for audit committee covered: - (1) Adoption or amendment of an internal control system pursuant to Article 14-1 - (2) The assessment of the effectivity of internal control system - (3) Adoption or amendment, pursuant to Article 36-1, of handling procedures for financial or operational actions of material significance, such as acquisition or disposal of assets, derivatives trading, extension of monetary loans to others, or endorsements or guarantees for others. - (4) A matter bearing on the personal interest of a director - A material asset or derivatives transaction. - (6) A material monetary loan, endorsement, or provision of guarantee. - (7) The offering, issuance, or private placement of any equity-type securities. - (8) The hiring or dismissal of an attesting CPA, or the compensation given thereto - (9) The appointment or discharge of a financial, accounting, or internal auditing officer - (10) The annual financial report and semi-annual financial report - (11) Any other material matter required by the Company or the Competent Authority
+The communication between the Independent Directors and the CPAs is fine. - (C) The Independent Directors and audit manager shall be attended to the Board of Directors, and the audit manager report the internal audit results at each meeting. - D. The main works and implementation of the auditing committee: - Main supervision for the operation of audit committee: - (1) Whether the financial statement present fairly in all material aspects. - (2) The independence and the appointment of the certified public accountant - (3) The effective implementation of internal control - (4) The related regulations and rules which the company shall follow - (5) The existed and potential risk control - 2.
+The exercise of power for audit committee covered: - (1) Adoption or amendment of an internal control system pursuant to Article 14-1 - (2) The assessment of the effectivity of internal control system - (3) Adoption or amendment, pursuant to Article 36-1, of handling procedures for financial or operational actions of material significance, such as acquisition or disposal of assets, derivatives trading, extension of monetary loans to others, or endorsements or guarantees for others. - (4) A matter bearing on the personal interest of a director - (5) A material asset or derivatives transaction. - (6) A material monetary loan, endorsement, or provision of guarantee. - (7) The offering, issuance, or private placement of any equity-type securities. - (8) The hiring or dismissal of an attesting CPA, or the compensation given thereto - (9) The appointment or discharge of a financial, accounting, or internal auditing officer - (10) The annual financial report and semi-annual financial report - (11) Any other material matter required by the Company or the Competent Authority

-The implementation of audit committee in 2019:
+3. The implementation of audit committee in 2020